stmhills/intk-etl-listing-report-ui/README.md

 ## [INTK-ETL-Listing-Reports](https://www.patternfly.org) reference implementation

-This reference implementation of INTK-UI-MASTER is a flavor of PatternFly which is based on [Bootstrap v3](http://getbootstrap.com/).
+This reference implementation of INTK-ETL-Listing-Reports is a flavor of PatternFly which is based on [Bootstrap v3](http://getbootstrap.com/).
 Think of PatternFly as a "skinned" version of Bootstrap with additional components and customizations.

 # Installation